-Expressing Observations, Feelings, and Needs: Look at the lower half of the Feelings Wheel again.
+Expressing Observations, Feelings, and Needs: Look at the positive sentiments of the Feelings Wheel again.
 What one or two sentences can you say to your partner, about your partner, about how you feel about your partner, that would spark happiness?

 Lastly, get creative.
 Playfulness is a wonderful conduit for loving expression.
 A beautiful and thoughtful presentation enhances the sentiment of specialness for the experience too.
 Here are some of my favorite ways to play with words: